JuilienH/Control-charts-in-Power-BI/README.md

 When it comes to control limits, there are custom visuals you can download from Powr BI apps or embd from open-sourced programming which is always full of graphing packages.
 However, you may encounter either a license issue or frigid designs that don't meet your requirements.
 This repository shows you how to create your own control limits using the basic Power BI visual, line chart.
 ![line](https://user-images.githubusercontent.com/22305109/234286654-564179c5-ecdd-4330-8c6e-a6138f40d6a5.PNG)
 # Control limits
-Mathematical definitions: The central limit is the average.
-The upper limit is a multiple of the standard deviation above the average.
-The lower control limit is a multiple of the standard deviation below the average.
+Mathematical definitions: The central limit (CL) is the average.
+The upper control limit (UCL) is a multiple of the standard deviation above the average.
+The lower control limit (LCL) is a multiple of the standard deviation below the average.
 Depending on your business needs, you can decide how many units of standard deviation in the calculation.
 However, the tricky part is: These statistics are calculated based off the numbers from prior time frames, like a quarter ago.
 # Data model strcuture that works in Power BI
 When we use open-sourced programming such as R or python, the calculations from numbers in different dates are easily coded.
 However, Power BI has its own way in data wrangling in the low-code environment.
 Thus, I developed this to make our own control charts weaved in Power BI data structure.
 ## define the time frames used for calculating control limits